 - Where possible, take part in the activity and encourage the child to challenge themselves, e.g. going higher on a swing.

-Visit our grandparenting section for more great ideas for entertaining grandchildren
+Visit our grandparenting section for more great ideas for activities for entertaining grandchildren